pulumi/pulumi-hugo/themes/default/content/product/_index.md

             Build and reuse higher-level abstractions for cloud architectures with multi-language Pulumi Packages.
 Distribute the packages through repositories or package managers so your team members can reuse them.
           image: "/images/product/product-platform-desktop.svg"
           button:
-            text: "Learn more about Pulumi SDK"
+            text: "Learn more about Pulumi Packages"
             link: "/docs/reference/pulumi-sdk/"
           features:
               - title: Native cloud providers